VishakhaSethi/hello-world/README.md

 # hello-world
 Test

-This is the test file in the edit branch.
-I am using this just to understand how branch and commit works in github.
+Test #2

+This is another test for understanding and using git branch, merge, commit and pull requests.